RobertASmith/parkrun_temporal_23/README.md

 4. There are two scripts:
    * Clean_parkrun_data.R: cleans raw data files, outputs datasets ready for analysis.
 This has been run already and aggregated data has been uploaded to the repository
    * time_series.R: runs descriptive and statistical analyses.
 This script should be run.
-Requires two datasets which are included in the repository:
+Requires two datasets which are included in their correct locations in the repository:
        - [IMD_data_2019.csv](/data/raw): CSV from Indices of Deprivation report 2019, [(UK government,2019)](https://www.gov.uk/government/statistics/english-indices-of-deprivation-2019) available in line with an [open government licence](https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/);
        - [dt_finisher_ts.rds](/data/clean): aggregated data detailing number of finishers each week by IMD and number of events held each week.
 6. Figures and tables can be found in 'outputs'.